harchcode/web-digraph/README.md

 ## FAQ

-**Q**: Why not just use react-digraph if this is basically an inferior version of react-digraph?
+**Q**: Why not just use `react-digraph` if this is basically an inferior version of `react-digraph`?
-**A**: Size and performance are the main reasons.
-React-digraph depends on D3 and other dependencies, which make it heavy.
+**A**: Size and performance are the main reasons. `react-digraph` depends on D3 and other dependencies, which make it heavy.
 Also they use react and svg, which is not performant when the nodes and edges count are really big.
 Try 1000 nodes on react-digraph's example and then try 999999 (i am not joking) nodes on web-digraph's example and you will see the difference.

-**Q**: Why not use react?
+**Q**: Why no react?
-**A**: I am not an expert on React.
-Never really liked React anyway, it's all just for the job.
-But I actually tried React first, with SVG.
-It ends up very slow on high node or edge count (maybe because of all the diffing and garbage created).
-Then I optimized it by using React.memo and update the component manually.
-It ends up looking just like imperative code, except far more complicated.
-So I decided to just throw React into the trash bin.
-And then after doing all that, I then found out about react-digraph and i feel like I just wasted my time.
-So I got angry and just go rewrite it without React, and use canvas to be cool and different.

-**Q**: Why not use D3?
-**A**: I think we don't need any D3 feature to create this...
+**A**: There are some reasons for this:

+- First, `react-digraph` already use React, so why should we do the same?
+- I am not a fan nor an expert of React.
+I just use React because of job's requirements xD
+- Well, actually I tried to use React at first xD But it is not performing as well as I wanted and the code becomes ugly very quick (maybe i am just not good with React).
+And I didn't even know about `react-digraph` at first.
+So after knowing about `react-digraph`, I immediately redo from scratch without React and copies `react-digraph`. xD

+**Q**: Is it production ready?
+**A**: Not sure, maybe not. xD If you find any bugs, please let me know or create a PR. xD

+**Q**: There are some missing event that I need, like `onViewMoved`, `onHoverChange`, etc.
+**A**: Well, please let me know or create a PR. xD